Vol. 5 No. 2 - 1986

 It must have been a source of interest for the children to watch the boats navigating this route.
 The construction of the railway line within the sight of the school must have provided an additional topic of interest.
 Within a few years the railway system was extended to cover virtually all parts of the country providing the opportunity of quick travel for the children to and from home, as the local station was only a short distance away.
 Although the school was in the heart of the country it was within one mile of the village of Moira, which provided facilities such as shops, doctors, postal services etc.

 The school committee repeatedly stressed the fact that the main objective in having the school was to train children placed in their charge in moral and religious principles as held and practised by the Religious Society of Friends.
 A knowledge of the Bible was considered essential and memorising selected passages of scripture was one of the methods employed.

 As the century progressed the education provided at the school became more comprehensive and included science and art and some technical education such as woodwork and printing.
-In connection with the latter a little periodical was produced in 1875 called, "The Brookfield Messenger", which contained to appear for a number of years, several copies of which have been preserved.
+In connection with the latter a little periodical was produced in 1875 called, "The Brookfield Messenger", which continued to appear for a number of years; several copies of of thie periodical Have been preserved.
 The type was set by hand and taken all in all it was a commendable production.

 The girls' day is spent in similar fashion, the duties are somewhat varied from the boys and include milking, helping with the preparation and serving of meals etc. Needlework is undertaken in the afternoons for two hours.
 Apart from these variations the routine is similar.